Family Friendly Camping In America

 www.parks.ny.gov

-Ask any kid where he wants to go this summer and the answer is oftentimes a major amusement park like Disneyland.
-But another popular destination, is Cooperstown, the beloved home of the National Baseball Hall of Fame .
-For campers, one of the best spots in the in the area is Glimmerglass State Park, located along the shores of Otsego Lake just eight miles from downtown Cooperstown.
-Open year round, Glimmerglass State Park is popular for summertime activities like biking, hiking and fishing.
-Among popular winter activities are ice skating, cross-country skiing and ice fishing.
+Ask any kid where he wants to go this summer; the answer is often a significant amusement park like Disneyland.
+But another popular destination is Cooperstown, the beloved home of the National Baseball Hall of Fame.
+For camper campers, the best spot in the area is Glimmerglass State Park, located along the shores of Otsego Lake just eight miles from downtown Cooperstown.
+Open year und, Glimmerglass State Park is famous for summertime activities like biking, hiking, and fishing.
+Among popular winter activities are ice skating, cross-country skiing, and ice fishing.
 Although you will have plenty of fun things to do at the campgrounds, make sure to visit Cooperstown.
 In addition to the Hall of Fame, Cooperstown has a beautiful downtown area filled with boutique stores.

 Half Dome Village